 The Back Up Programme is an exclusive initiative to tackle back and neck pain through early intervention, clinical case management and physiotherapy treatment.

-This programme covers you for an initial assessment and then up to a maximum of 7 treatment session (you pay €50.00 on your second attendance and Irish Life Health cover all other costs associated with the programme).
+This programme covers you for for up to 6 treatment sessions (you pay €50.00 on your second attendance and Irish Life Health cover all other costs associated with the programme).